nyangko/OpenLLM/README.md

-# OpenMLLM
+# OpenLLM
-Open Source + Multilingual MLLM + Fine-tuning + Distillation + More efficient models and learning + ?
+Open Source + Multilingual LLM + Fine-tuning + Distillation + More efficient models and learning + ?

 ## Help
 We're looking for someone to join us in implementing a top-performing MLLM model.